-The cognitive impact of analogue and digital cinematic film projection technologies
+The experience of early cinema in relation to the cognitive impact of analogue and digital film projection technology

 Room B312 Portland Square,

 Guy is also a Research Fellow with Cognovo, a Doctoral Programme, funded by the EU Marie Curie initiative and Plymouth University